 What’s New with the Flu?

-As of February 5, 2016, the Centers for Disease Control and Prevention (CDC) says that flu activity is increasing in the United States.
-Further increases in activity are expected in the coming weeks.
+During the week ending March 5, 2016, the Centers for Disease Control and Prevention (CDC) says that influenza activity remained elevated in the United States.

 To minimize your chances of getting the flu home from sick co-workers, students or fellow commuters, make sure you practice proper handwashing.

 Cold & Flu Prevention Steps

 Important steps to protecting you and your family from the spread of cold or flu germs.

 - Avoid touching your eyes, nose or mouth.
 Germs spread this way.

 - Cover your nose and mouth with a tissue when you cough or sneeze.